red velvet cake with cream cheese frosting

 1 1/2 cups buttermilk, at room temperature

-frosting (recipe below)
+frosting (recipe below)directions

 preheat the oven to 350 degrees. butter + flour two (9-inch) cake pans + line each pan with a round of parchment paper.